 Animal Advocacy Groups

 Another specialized group is the Great Ape Project, which seeks to secure legal rights for large primates, which are the closest genetic relatives to human beings, and share many of our mental and emotional characteristics.
-Founded in 1993, the Project aims to take a census of all great apes worldwide, and, in the U.S., it seeks release of the 3,000 of them in captivity, almost half of which are used in biomedical research.
+Founded in 1993, the Project hopes to take a census of all great apes worldwide, and, in the U.S., it seeks release of the 3,000 of them in captivity, almost half of which are used in biomedical research.
 The Project is lobbying the United Nations to enact a Declaration on Great Apes that includes the following:

 We demand the extension of the community of equals to include all great apes: human beings, chimpanzees, bonobos, gorillas and orang-utans.
 The community of equals is the moral community within which we accept certain basic moral principles or rights as governing our relations with each other and enforceable at law.
 Among these principles or rights are the following: 1.
 The Right to Life. . .
 2. The Protection of Individual Liberty. . .
 3. The Prohibition of Torture. . . . [www.greatapeproject.org]

 New Zealand has enacted a version of the Great Ape Declaration.

 Some animal advocacy groups advance their causes through illegal tactics and are classified as domestic terrorists by the U.S. government, often with the designation of “animal enterprise terrorism.”
 The most famous of these is the Animal Liberation Front (ALF), and their activist guidelines include the following:

 1. To liberate animals from places of abuse, i.e. laboratories, factory farms, fur farms, etc, and place them in good homes where they may live out their natural lives, free from suffering.